astro-datalab/datalab/README.md

 ## Installation

-The ``noaodatalab`` package (the name is historical) installs the ``datalab`` command line client, and some Data Lab Python libraries that allow you to use Data Lab functionality locally on your computer (for instance in Ipython etc.)
+The ``astrodatalab`` package installs the ``datalab`` command line client, and some Data Lab Python libraries that allow you to use Data Lab functionality locally on your computer (for instance in Ipython etc.)

 ### Install via pip

 The easiest way to install the ``datalab`` client is via pip:

 ```
-pip install --ignore-installed --no-cache-dir noaodatalab
+pip install --ignore-installed --no-cache-dir astro-datalab
 ```

 The flags `--ignore-installed` and `--no-cache-dir` should ensure that the latest version is pulled freshly from the internet.